Paul Winchell

-Paul Winchell (né Wilchinsky; December 21, 1922 – June 24, 2005) was an American actor, comedian, humanitarian, inventor and ventriloquist whose career flourished in the 1950s and 1960s.
+Paul Winchell (né Wilchinsky; December 21, 1922 – June 24, 2005) was an American ventriloquist, comedian, actor, humanitarian, and inventor whose career flourished in the 1950s and 1960s.
 From 1950 to 1954, he hosted The Paul Winchell Show, which also used two other titles during its prime time run on NBC: The Speidel Show, and What's My Name?
 From 1965 to 1968, Winchell hosted the children's television series Winchell-Mahoney Time.

-Winchell made guest appearances on Emmy Award-winning television series from the late 1950s to the mid 1970s, such as Perry Mason, The Dick Van Dyke Show, McMillan & Wife, The Brady Bunch, The Donna Reed Show, and appearances as Homer Winch on The Beverly Hillbillies.
-In animation, he was the original voice of Tigger, Dick Dastardly, Gargamel, and other characters.
+He made guest appearances on television series from the late 1950s to the mid 1970s, such as Perry Mason, The Dick Van Dyke Show, McMillan & Wife, The Brady Bunch, The Donna Reed Show, and appearances as Homer Winch on The Beverly Hillbillies.
+In animation, Winchell was the original voice of Tigger, Dick Dastardly, Gargamel, Scrubbing Bubbles, and other characters.

-Winchell, who had medical training, was also an inventor, becoming the first person to build and patent a mechanical artificial heart, implantable in the chest cavity (US Patent #3097366 of 1963).
-He has been honored with a star on the Hollywood Walk of Fame for his work in television.
+He also had medical training and became one of the first people to patent a mechanical artificial heart, implantable in the chest cavity (US Patent #3097366 of 1963).
+Winchell has been honored with a star on the Hollywood Walk of Fame for his work in television.

-Early life
+Early life, family and education

-Winchell was born Paul Wilchinsky in New York City on December 21, 1922, to Solomon Wilchinsky and Clara Fuchs.
-His father was a tailor; his grandparents were Jewish immigrants from Russian-ruled Poland and Austria-Hungary.
-Winchell's initial ambition was to become a physician, but the Great Depression wiped out any chance of his family's ability to afford medical school tuition.
+Born Paul Wilchinsky in New York City on December 21, 1922, he was the son of Solomon Wilchinsky and Clara Fuchs.
+His father was a tailor.
+His grandparents were Jewish immigrants from Congress Poland and Austria-Hungary.

 At age 6, his legs atrophied after contracting polio.

-When Winchell was 12 or 13, he came across a magazine advertisement offering a ventriloquism kit for ten cents.
+When he was 12 or 13, he came across a magazine advertisement offering a ventriloquism kit for ten cents.
 Back at school, he asked his art teacher, Jero Magon, if he could receive class credit for creating a ventriloquist's dummy.
-Magon was agreeable, and Winchell thanked him named his creation Jerry Mahoney.
+Magon was agreeable, and Winchell thanked him by naming his creation Jerry Mahoney.
 Winchell went back to reading magazines, gathering jokes from them and putting together a comedy routine, which he then took to the Major Bowes Amateur Hour in 1938, winning first prize.
 A touring offer, playing various theaters with the Major Bowes Review, was part of the prize.
 Bandleader Ted Weems saw the young Winchell while on tour; he visited Winchell and made him an offer of employment.
 Winchell accepted and became a professional at age 14.